lis-epfl/robogen/README.md

 ### Generating projects for your IDE (Eclipse, Visual Studio, etc.)

 Using CMAKE you can also generate projects for different IDEs.
-For example, to generate a project that can be imported in eclipse
+For example, you can generate a project that can be imported in eclipse.

+On ubuntu:
+    sudo apt-get install eclipse eclipse-cdt

+For other OSes, download the “Eclipse IDE for C/C++ Developers” from http://www.eclipse.org/downloads/ .

+Then run:
     cd ROBOGEN_HOME/build
     cmake -DCMAKE_BUILD_TYPE=Debug -G"Eclipse CDT4 - Unix Makefiles" ../src

+If successful, you can now import the robogen project into any Eclipse workspace by selecting “File”->”Import”->”General”->”Existing projects into workspace”.
+Select robogen/build as the root directory and click “finish”.

+You will now be able to compile the code from Eclipse or by simply typing in robogen/build:

+    make -j3

 Please check the CMAKE manual for the correct command to generate projects for other IDEs.